Common valuations of division polynomials: Introduction

 On the way we reprove in our setting some results of \cite{ayad} and obtain a much simpler analysis of the ''troublemaker sequences'' used by Stange \cite{Stange} and \cite{yv21} in their proofs.
-In fact, we dare to say that our current formulation is optimal in its exposition, emphasizing the role of the component group at places $v$ of bad reduction and the mapping of point $P$ to its elements $comp_v(P)$ at places $v$ of bad reduction.

-In the number field case, the sequence $k_{v,n}$ received many attentions during the last 30 years, cf. \cite{ayad}, \cite{chhadiv}, \cite{ingram}, \cite{yv21}.
-There were many attempt to understand the shape of $k_{v,n}$ and the goal of this paper is to give a very precise formula in the most general setting.
+In the number field case, the sequence $k_{v,n}$ received considerable attention during the last 30 years, with \cite{ayad}, \cite{chhadiv}, \cite{ingram} attempting to understand the shape of $k_{v,n}$.
+In this case, \cite{yv21} established the precise value of $k_{v,n}$.
+The goal of this paper is to extend their result to the most general setting.
+One can easily check that our Table \ref{tab:common_vals} agrees with \cite[Table 1.1]{yv21}.

 The study of the sequence $k_{v,n}$ has some interesting applications.
 For example, knowing the behaviour of $k_{v,n}$ was necessary to show that every elliptic divisibility sequence satisfies a recurrence relation in the rational case, cf. \cite{recurrence}.
+In Section \ref{sec:exam} we will show how Theorem \ref{main} helps to generalize that result.
 Another application can be found in \cite{Stange} and \cite{ingram}, where the study of $k_{v,n}$ was necessary to study the problem of understanding when a multiple of $P$ is integral.